ArashPartow/exprtk/readme.txt

-The parameter  sequence definitions  are identical  to the  previously define igeneric_function, with the  exception of the inclusion  of the return type - which can only be either a scalar T or a string S.
+The parameter  sequence definitions  are identical  to the  previously defined igeneric_function, with the exception of the inclusion  of the return type - which can only be either a scalar T or a string S.